sammy-boii/Progress/react-app/notes.md

 ```

-#### Suppose the alert runs after the component renders.
+ Suppose the alert runs after the component renders.
 You might think by the time the alert is fired the state's value will be changed to 5 so it'll display 5.
 But it'll still display 0 because alert was scheduled using the snapshot of the state where it's value was 0.
 So its value will not be changed.

 &nbsp;

-###  <span style = 'color: purple'> UseReducer
+### UseReducer

-#### UseReducer is like UseState but it manages more complex states.
+ UseReducer is like UseState but it manages more complex states.
 Managing lots of states can be difficult so useReducer is used.

 ```js